Bery0za/bery0zas-pure-it/README.md

 Operational radii of air sucking machines are *8, 16, and 24* tiles for *Mk1, Mk2, Mk3* respectively.
 Those tiles are divided between chunks depending on the sucker position, leaving every chunk only some fraction of total machine capacity.

 ## Roadmap
-- [ ] Balancing
+- [x] Balancing
-- [ ] New recipe chains (Calcium hydroxide)
+- [ ] New recipe chains
+  - [ ] Calcium hydroxide
 - [ ] Animation, sprites and icons tweaks (tint!)
 - [ ] Integration with other mods
+  - [x] Bob's Plates
+  - [x] Angel's Refining
+  - [x] Angel's Petrochemical Processing
 - [ ] Localization
+  - [x] English
+  - [x] Russian
+- [ ] Performance **◄ I am here!**

 ## Bugs and suggestions
 This mod is in it's early stages of development and has not yet been extensively tested and balanced.
 So, I greatly appreciate any impressions sharing, bug reports, rebalancing suggestions, new feature requests.
 Let's play 'Pure It' and make it better!
 Enjoy, test and all that stuff.

 ## Post Scriptum
 Sorry for my poor English, my native language is Russian.
 Feel free to suggest me any corrections in the description or mod localization.
+Oh, and you can also support me via [PayPal](https://paypal.me/bery0za) if you're tempted to do that.